Women Stem Up

 Is it possible to:

-• Using course literature written by by a diversity of genders, ethnicities, etc in your course?
+• Use course literature written by a diversity of genders, ethnicities, etc in your course?

 • To use course literature with a diversity of genders, ethnicities, sexual/romantic orientations, races, age, disability, religion, and socioeconomic status etc are represented in examples and pictures?